Teikane/yukitengen-blog/_posts/2021-10-18-squid-game.md

 ### Premises

 I did no research and dived straight into episode one.
 Squid Game at its core is essentially a battle royale death game.
 Now, I have seen many variations of the the battle royale genre such as Btooom, Liar Game, Mirai Nikki, Gamble Fish and Magical Girl Rising Project to name a few.
 It is a commonly used plot in manga around late 2000 to early 2010.
 Even now there new iterations of high stakes or death game.
 Typically, we get a group of people from all walks of life.
 A mix of environment, equipment, abilities, or rules to equalize the playing field.
 Usually ending in some human experiment, betting spectacle, or some divine joke.
-The setting lends itself to examine humanity when pushed to extreme conditions.
+The setting typically lends itself to examine humanity when pushed to extreme conditions.

 Squid Game follows the formula very well while being brutal so strong warning for graphic violence.
 Children games are used as the great equalizer due to the simple rules and appeals to nostalgia.
 We gather a varied casts of players that are knocked down and kept down by society.
 Our main cast, Seong Gi-hun a man who wants to be there for the people he cares but spiralling into gambling addiction to find a reversal in life.
 Cho Sang-woo, the village's prodigy, who landed a successful career but seems to have dipped into white collar crimes to maintain the good son facade.
 Kang Sae-byeok, a northern defector, involve in the underworld to gather her family for a new start.
 Oh Il-nam, an aged man, that wants to enjoy his remaining time.
 Jang Deok-Su, the thug and bully, a gangster who crossed some bigger thugs.
 Ali Abdul, the immigrant, working to support his family.

+### A Marbalous Episode

 There is a pool of concepts Squid Game has thrown at the audience ranging from social economics to chasing joy and happiness.
 Today's topic of interest is the good and evil of humanity.
 We observe players in a stressful environment resort to horrendous acts of betrayal and evils to selfishly get ahead.
 On the flip side, there is also the human compassion for others and bonding in the face of adversity.
 Episode six is the prefect encapsulation of these themes.
 The episode had everyone pair up giving way to interesting dynamics.